rsaavedraf/fxp/README.md

 as a similar ratio stands between fxp_div() and fxp_div_l().
 Both * and / operations implemented using longs are then significantly faster (~6x) than the int-only implementations.
+- 2023-02-09: log2_l implemented.
+Uses an algorithm that requires
+one multiplication (using longs) per mantissa bit, so simple to implement, but quite expensive.
+Likely will replace it with a more efficient one later.
+For now the relative execution time of one log2_l() calculation of an fxp is about ~18x that of adding two fxp's.